Driving License

 Road tolls

 All roads and motorways in the Netherlands are free of toll charges.
-Only heavy goods vehicles weighing over 12 tonnes need to have a valid Eurovignette electronic tag to drive on motorways.
+Only heavy goods vehicles weighing over 12 tonnes need a valid Eurovignette electronic tag to drive on highways.

 Private motor vehicle tax